mafudge/ist346-labs/lab-F/3-tier/docs/docs/index.md

-# This is a Website

-This is a test.
+# Fudgemart.com

+Welcome to the fudgemart.com website.
+We sell:

+- Clothing
-- From
+- Electronics
-- The
+- Hardware
-- Website
+- Housewares